 3.3.
 Basic Measurement Operation

 To configure a measure module on the front panel, navigate to the tab for the module.
-Note that additional settings as applicable to a specific module will also be displayed here.
+NOTE: additional settings as applicable to a specific module will also be displayed.
 For information on those settings, see Modules.

 DC Mode